Speaker Interview, Bruce Spivey, Lear Corporation

 I really appreciate the fact that it incorporates chemical suppliers, manufacturers, equipment companies and the entire cross-section of the industry.
 It is a great chance to see everyone, catch up with what people are working on and share ideas.
 Truly a tremendous networking opportunity.

-Bruce Spivey will be speaking at the 'Examining the potential for foams in Lightweighting efforts in the automotive industry' session on March 8 at Foam Expo USA.
+Bruce Spivey spoke at the 'Examining the potential for foams in Lightweighting efforts in the automotive industry' session at Foam Expo North America 2018.